Common Name: none

 Today only a single species of eagle lives in Florida, the bald eagle, Haliaeetus leucocephalus.
 At least four different genera of eagles, and about 8 different species of eagles lived in the state during the Pleistocene.
 In addition to the bald eagle, there are two known species of Buteogallus, three species of Amplibuteo, and two species of Aquila, the golden eagle (Carr, 1981; Emslie, 1995; 1998).
 The extinct Aquila bivia was a large eagle, most similar to the modern golden eagle, Aquila chrysaetos, but about 10% to 15% larger.
 However, the leg bones of Aquila bivia are more slender than the more robust limbs of Aquila chrysaetos (Figs. 2-3).

 Figure 2.
-UF 30012, right tibiotarsus of Aquila bivia from Inglis 1A, in posertior, lateral, and medial views.
+UF 30012, right tibiotarsus of Aquila bivia from Inglis 1A in A) posertior, B) lateral, and C) medial views.

 Figure 3.
-UF 30019, left femur of Aquila bivia from Inglis 1A, anterior and posterior views.
+UF 30019, left femur of Aquila bivia from Inglis 1A in A) anterior and B) posterior views.

 Overall, there are 38 total specimens of Aquila bivia in the Florida Museum of Natural History collection from Inglis 1A.
 Oddly, it has not been found at other Florida fossil sites of similar age with abundant birds, such as Haile 7C and Macasphalt Shell Pit (Emslie, 1998).
 It is possible that its presence at Inglis 1A represents a short-lived range extension from western North America (Morgan and Emslie, 2010).
 Aquila bivia was first informally recognized by Carr (1981), in her Master’s thesis on the fossil birds from Inglis 1A.

 Figure 4.
-UF 30016, right pedal digit 1 of phalanx 1 of Aquila bivia in dorsal, ventral, and lateral views.
+UF 30016, right pedal digit 1 of phalanx 1 of Aquila bivia in A) dorsal, B) ventral, and C) lateral views.

 Figure 5.
-UF 30017, left distal pedal phalanx of digit 2 of Aquila bivia from Inglis 1A. in lateral and ventral views.
+UF 30017, left distal pedal phalanx of digit 2 of Aquila bivia from Inglis 1A in A) lateral and B) ventral views.

 Figure 6.
-UF 30015, a right carpometacarpus of Aquila bivia from Inglis 1A, Citrus County, Florida.
-This is the holotype specimen of the species (Emslie and Czaplewski, 1999).
+UF 30015 (holotype), a right carpometacarpus of Aquila bivia from Inglis 1A, Citrus County, Florida. in A) anterior, B) posterior, C) medial, and D) right lateral views.

 - Original Author(s): Rachel E. Narducci